 Rather than an escape, I prefer to think of these as transcending places that encourage us to transcend space, time, and state of mind.

-What is your favorite time of year to visit the Arcade and Attica Railroad?
+When is your favorite time to ride the Arcade and Attica Railroad?

 Share your thoughts with us in the comments.
 Your insight and experience is invaluable!